raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO session, with the exception that a DSO Keepalive message resets only the keepalive timer, not the inactivity timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO Session, with the exception that a DSO Keepalive message resets only the keepalive timer, not the inactivity timeout timer.